quac88/git-workshop/InstallationGuide.md

  Why change branch to main?
 Because... read this article if you're curious https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/

-4. Create a .gitignore and add it:
+4. Create a .gitignore:

     ```
     touch .gitignore
     ```

  You need to create this file to tell Git not to track some files you don't want to track, for security reasons.
+This step is very important, because if you accidentally forget to ignore a file and let it in a repository, it's there forever.
  Inside the file, pick 1 method:

  i.
-List what you want to ignore:
+List what you want to ignore and add it:

  For example, you want to ignore these files: a.exe, .git, .htaccess; open the .gitignore file, then write:
     # ignore everything by typing out files names